CaptainCrowbar/prion-lib/rs-core/random.md

 constructor creates an empty list; the other constructors copy a list of `(value,frequency)` pairs.
 The `add()` and `append()` functions can be used to add `(value,frequency)` pairs, one at a time or in bulk.
 Entries with a frequency less than or equal to zero are ignored.
-The function call operator will return a default constructed `T` if the list is empty.
+Behaviour is undefined if the function call operator is called on an empty set.

 ## Other random algorithms ##